 (1 + 2 + 3) / 3 = 2

-The following are known issues in this beta version of the new Search Console.
+The following are known issues in Search Console.
 No need to report them to us, but we'd love your feedback on any other features or issues you spot.
 Use the Feedback mechanism built into the report in the navigation bar.

-- The graph now only shows data aggregated by site, never by URL.
+- The graph now only shows data aggregated by property, never by URL.
 (This is a feature!)